tcyang-md/CS50-Projects/README.md

 -  `texts/`: directory with text files with mispellings that `speller.c` or `speller50.c` can check for.
 -  `keys/`: text file that has all the correct console outputs that would come from a specific text file from `texts/`
 #### Usage
+When implemented correctly both `$ ./speller texts/lalaland.txt` and `$ ./speller50 texts/lalaland.txt` should output the same thing.
 ``` C
 $ ./speller texts/lalaland.txt
 Chazelle